Visual Studies, Ph.D.

 Master's Paper and M.A.

 During their second year, students admitted without an M.A. in a related field will enroll in VIS STD 296 for the purpose of expanding and developing a seminar paper into a Master’s paper under the supervision of a faculty advisor.
 The Master’s paper is an essay of near-publication quality, approximately 30 pages in length.
 In addition to the advisor, two additional readers from the Visual Studies faculty will assess the Master’s paper and the student’s overall academic performance.
 The committee will assess whether or not the student has satisfied all requirements for the M.A.
-Those students who have satisfied the M.A. requirements, but whose committees assess their work as not meeting the standards for Ph.D. study, will receive a terminal M.A.
+Those students who have satisfied the M.A. requirements, but whose committees assess their work as not meeting the standards for Ph.D. study, may receive a terminal M.A.

 By the end of the first year, a student must reach an agreement with one of the program's core faculty members to serve as principal advisor.
 The student will work with the principal advisor to plan completion of their program requirements and to select the faculty who will supervise examination fields.
 The examination committee will be constituted in accordance with UCI Senate and Visual Studies program policies.